 Sequestration is of recent interest due to its current use as an enforcement mechanism for three budget enforcement rules created by the Statutory Pay-As-You-Go Act of 2010 (Statutory PAYGO; P.L.
 111-139) and the Budget Control Act of 2011 (BCA; P.L.
 112-25).
-At present, only the BCA mandatory sequester has been triggered.
-Under the BCA, the sequestration of mandatory spending was originally scheduled to occur in FY2013 through FY2021; however, subsequent legislation, including, most recently, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act; P.L.
-116-136), extended sequestration for mandatory spending through FY2030.
-(The CARES Act, as amended by the Consolidated Appropriations Act, 2021 [P.L.
-116-260], also temporarily suspended the application of this sequestration to Medicare from May 1, 2020, through March 31, 2021.)
-The Statutory PAYGO sequester and BCA discretionary sequester are current law and can be triggered if associated budget enforcement rules are broken.
+At present, only the BCA mandatory sequester has been triggered and is in effect.
+Under the BCA, the sequestration of mandatory spending was originally scheduled to occur in FY2013 through FY2021.
+However, subsequent legislation, including, most recently, the Infrastructure Investment and Jobs Act (P.L.
+117-58), extended sequestration for mandatory spending through FY2031.
+(The CARES Act, as amended, temporarily suspended the application of this sequestration to Medicare from May 1, 2020, through March 30, 2022, and limited Medicare reductions to 1% from April 1, 2022, through June 30, 2022.)
+The BCA discretionary sequester expired at the end of FY2021.